Here are all the best egg recipes for breakfast, lunch and dinner! Whether it’s a scramble, frittata, or tacos, there’s something for everyone.

 Looking for egg recipes?
 You’re in luck.
 Because eggs work as an easy meal any time of the day.
 That’s right: you can whip up a scramble or omelette for breakfast, or opt for egg tacos or shakshuka for dinner.
 Make up a batch of boiled eggs for easy lunches throughout the week, or whip up a 5-minute breakfast sandwich anytime you need a snack.
 Yes, there’s really no time of the day that an egg doesn’t shine!

 Here are all the best egg recipes for any meal of the day.
 There are quick meals for when you’re starved, and fancier recipes you’d serve for guests.
 The common denominator in them all?
 They’re flavor packed and absolutely delicious.
-Ready to get started?
+Looking for a specific meal?
+Go to Top 10 Egg Recipes for Breakfast or Egg Recipes for Dinner.

-And now…20 egg recipes for breakfast, lunch and dinner!
+And now…egg recipes for breakfast, lunch and dinner!

 Here's an egg recipe that's full of huge flavor and colorful veggies to start your day right!
 The eggs are soft and scrambled to perfection, and mixed with savory colorful vegetables to round it out.
 You can eat this for breakfast, lunch or dinner: and it comes together in just 15 minutes!
 It’s full of delicious savory flavor…and loaded with nutrients, too.